stephendwolff/python-pinboard/README.markdown

 Python-Pinboard
 ================

 Python module to access Pinboard via its API.
-This project is a forked from the original work by Paul Mucur on the Python-Delicious API.
+This project is a fork from the original work by Paul Mucur on the Python-Delicious API.

 To install: